Search

 Knowing the limits.
 If the problem requires an exact optimal solution and you can't prove greedy works, say so.
 "I think this needs DP because the greedy choice at step k affects what's available at step k+2" is a great answer.
 It shows you understand the algorithm design landscape well enough to pick the right tool.

-A strong move in an interview is to say something like: "The AI suggested a greedy approach here.
-Let me verify that works by thinking about whether we can always commit to the locally optimal choice."
-Then walk through a small example.
+In an interview saying something like: "The AI suggested a greedy approach here.
+Let me verify that works by thinking about whether we can always commit to the locally optimal choice." then walking through a small example is excellent.
 Even if the greedy approach turns out to be correct, the fact that you questioned it and verified it tells the interviewer you think critically about generated code.

 Putting it together